-- 121. The following matters are relevant to the assessment of potential harm and ill health at a specific level: - a.
+- 119. The following matters are relevant to the assessment of potential harm and ill health at a specific level: - a.
 The persons behind the Application are experienced and responsible longterm participants in the hospitality industry with a strong track record in the lawful and responsible operation of licensed venues in WA; - b.
 The Premises will be fitted out to a high standard; - The business operating under the Licence will involve a significant focus on dining services and food will be available to patrons during all trading hours until 60 minutes prior to closing; - d.
-A relaxed ambiance will be maintained and substantial seating will be provided throughout the Venue during the extended trading hours sought;
+A relaxed ambiance will be maintained at all times with substantial seating provided throughout the Venue; - e.

-- e.
 The Applicant is strongly committed to RSA principles and practices; and - f.
-The Applicant is committed to operating the Venue subject to a comprehensive range of management controls and restrictive trading conditions during all trading hours sought; and - g.
-The Venue will not cater for nor be likely to attract any significant proportion of patrons that fall within a high-risk category in terms of alcohol related harm and ill-health. - 122.
-In the present case, the evidence supports a conclusion that, assessed against the existing level of harm, no significant level of additional harm will be likely to be caused by the grant of the Application.
+The Venue will operate subject to a comprehensive range of restrictive trading conditions; and - g.
+The Venue will not cater for nor be likely to attract any significant proportion of patrons that fall within a high-risk category in terms of alcohol related harm and ill-health.

+120. In the present case, the evidence supports a conclusion that, assessed against the existing level of harm, no significant level of additional harm will be likely to be caused by the grant of the Application.